 Do you sense that marriage problems may lie ahead?
 Are you seeing sides of your spouse that you fear may head you for a bad marriage?
+Habits that annoy you?
 He's so self-righteous.
 She talks constantly.
 He never pitches in to help.
 She always thinks her way is the best and only way.

 Marriage therapist Chana Levitan writes about this challenge in her excellent book THAT'S Why I Married You!
 As in every marriage, you and your spouse at some point are likely to end your honeymoon.
 Instead of experiencing loving feelings when you look at each other you are likely to feel annoyed.

 Levitan explains that new love focuses on what you love about each other.
 Over time, differences attract your attention.
 That's when you become at risk for hyper-focusing on what you dislike.

 As a focus on what you do not like in your partner intensifies, negative feelings can begin to predominate over positive ones.
 If so, everything your spouse does will begin to feel annoying.

 Even worse, with complaints, criticism and demands that your partner change, both of you may become increasingly entrenched in negative feelings toward each other.
 That's the downward spiral that creates a "bad marriage."

 No need to panic.
 Deficits are normal.
 As Levitan writes, "Accept and Allow."

 The right question then becomes, "What can I do differently so that I again can enjoy my partner's positive attributes, and enjoy my partner's companionship?

 Levitan writes, "The words accept and allow mean to internally agree to . . . let go of wishing or trying to make the other different and to allow your spouse to be."